pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 #### Extension: `attributes` ####

-Allows attributes to be attached to any inline or block-level element.
+Allows attributes to be attached to any inline or block-level element when parsing `commonmark`.
 The syntax for the attributes is the same as that used in [`header_attributes`][Extension: `header_attributes`].

 - Attributes that occur immediately after an inline